frc3512/Robot-2020/README.md

 ### Test

-* `./gradlew-test.sh`
+* `./gradlew test`

-This builds the robot code's unit tests in `src/test` and runs them.
+This runs a release build of the robot code's unit tests from `src/test`.
 They are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

 ### Simulation GUI

-* `./gradlew-simgui.sh`
+* `./gradlew simulation`

-This builds the robot code for desktop and runs the simulation GUI.
+This runs a debug build of the robot code in the simulation GUI.

 ### Documentation

+* `./gradlew docs`

 The source code and algorithms documentation is located in the [docs](docs) folder.
-Run `doxygen doxygen.conf` to generate HTML documentation for the robot code from in-source Doxygen comments (Doxygen 1.8.20 or higher required).
+This command generates HTML documentation for the robot code from in-source Doxygen comments (Doxygen 1.8.20 or higher required).
 The results are placed in a `docs/html` folder with an `index.html` page as the root.

 ### GNU debugger (GDB)

-* `./gradlew-gdb-test.sh`
+* `./buildscripts/gdb-test.sh`

 This runs a debug build of the tests in GDB.
 Once the build completes and GDB's prompt appears, enter `run` to start the robot program.
 It may take a while due to the debugger having to load a lot of symbols.
 If the robot code crashes, enter `bt` to get a backtrace.

+* `./buildscripts/gdb-simulation.sh`

+This runs a debug desktop build of the robot code and simulation GUI in GDB.

-* `./gradlew-gdb-test-noninteractive.sh`
+* `./buildscripts/gdb-test-ci.sh`

 This runs a debug build of the tests in GDB in noninteractive mode.
 It will automatically run the program in the debugger and print a backtrace if it crashes.
 This is useful for debugging crashes in GitHub Actions.

-* `./gradlew-gdb-simgui.sh`

-This runs a debug desktop build of the robot code and simulation GUI in GDB.

 ### Valgrind

-`./gradlew-valgrind.sh`
+`./gradlew valgrind`

 This runs a release build of the tests in Valgrind.
 Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory so